poc-examples/cluster-bootstrapper/docs/index.md

-Cluster Bootstrapper is a GitHub repository designed to set up an OpenShift cluster and deploy demos from [Workshops](https://github.com/poc-examples/workshops) that use the [rollout-controller](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller) helm chart.
+Cluster Bootstrapper is a GitHub repository designed to set up an OpenShift cluster and deploy demos from the [Workshops Respository](https://github.com/poc-examples/workshops) that use the [rollout-controller](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller) helm chart.

-These charts work together to provide a quick demonstration platform for previewing Red Hat OpenShift products.
+These charts work together to provide an easy/quick demonstration platform for previewing Red Hat OpenShift products.
 Note: This is not intended for best-practice implementation.

 **Status: Pre-alpha**